 The CAP exam is administered throughout North America and select international locations twice a year.
 It is based upon a professionally developed and industry vetted Body of Knowledge (BOK).

-The CAP Body of Knowledge has seven domains, each with a specific Performance Outcome (PO) and is worth a designated percentage of exam content.
+The CAP Body of Knowledge has six domains, each with a specific Performance Outcome (PO) and is worth a designated percentage of exam content.
 Performance Outcomes are detailed, measurable competencies based on current best practices across a myriad of industries, which commonly employ administrative professionals.
 Most POs have sub-points that help to further breakdown specific areas of competency.

 The domains represent the central and most significant information, skills, and goals the candidate should know to pass the exam.